autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 ## Limitations

-* This application will only work on Revit files that are uploaded directly to BIM 360 Docs / Autodesk Docs, or published models from cloud worksharing.
+* This application will only work on Revit files that are uploaded directly to ACC/BIM360 Docs / Autodesk Docs, or published models from cloud worksharing.

 ## Setup